"Look for art exhibitions where the jury is composed of art educators,

 Being accepted into a juried show

-should not be primarily about winning
+should not be primarily about

-money.
-It's about improving your art and
+winning money.
+It's about improving

-gaining the respect of museum directors
+your art and gaining the respect of

-and curators as well as of the
+well as of the educational

-educational community.
-Once you
+community.
+Once you accomplish

-accomplish this the path to professional
+this the path to professional (non

-(non vanity) gallery representation lies
+vanity) gallery representation lies

 open to you.